Most famous musician born the same year as you

 1951: Phil Collins

-Born in West London, Phil Collins spent time as a child actor before he found his way to rock-and-roll.
-His musical career started with drumming for progressive rock band Genesis, eventually becoming the group's lead singer.
-Collins additionally pursued a wildly successful solo career, racking up chart-topping hits including “Sussudio” and “Don’t Lose My Number.”
+Born in West London, Phil Collins spent time as a child actor before he found his way to rock 'n' roll.
+His musical career started with drumming for the progressive rock band Genesis, eventually becoming the group's lead singer.
+Collins also pursued a wildly successful solo career, racking up chart-topping hits including "Sussudio" and "Don't Lose My Number."

 1952: George Strait